jlyman/Twenty-Twelve-Schema.org-Child-Theme/README.md

   * Match the official 1.1.1 version, released with WP 3.5
 * 1.1.2
   * Fix for typo in functions.php to allow Schema.org markup in posts.
+* 1.2
+  * Match the official 1.2 release